Content of the programme

 The third & fourth years

 During the third and fourth years, you will become increasingly independent in relation to your work.
-You will follow a Minor (i.e. an option programme) during the first Semester of your third year of studies.
+You will follow a Minor and you will choose one of the three focus programmes: Healthcare, Self-management or Interprofessional collaboration.
 In both the third and fourth years, the extensive internships will be scheduled.
-Also you do an entrepreneurship project, for more information click here.

 Why study at Fontys